JeroCielo/FlutterLoginPage/README.md

 # FlutterLoginPage
-This is the Flutter login page for the community service app.
+This is the Flutter login page for the community service app called Nexus.